fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServer.md

 Tags                     :
 ```

-This command resets the administrator password on the AzuressNoVersion named server01.
+This command resets the administrator password on the AzureSQL Server named server01.

 ## PARAMETERS